-In year 7 and 8, the department’s approach is to strike a balance between knowledge and skills, studying British and World History within a broad enquiry framework based both on thematic and in depth investigations.
+In year 7 and 8, the department’s approach is to strike a balance between knowledge and skills, studying British and World History within a broad enquiry framework based both on thematic, chronological and in depth investigations.

-In Year 7, students concentrate on war, society and power, covering a range of topics from traditional British history, such as the Norman Conquest, to topics such as Genhis Khan and the Asante kingdom.
+In Year 7, students concentrate on the core themes of religion, society and power, covering a range of topics from Roman Britain to the Norman Conquest, Tudor and Stuart Britain to the history of exploration and piracy.